Beautiful Plants For Your Interior

 When it comes to choosing a miter saw, two of the most popular sizes are 10-inch and 12-inch models.
 When it comes to cutting capacity, the difference between the two is significant.
 A 10-inch saw will cut 2x6s and 2x8s, while a 12-inch saw will cut 3x12s, 4x8s, and larger.
 So if you need to make long crosscuts on thicker boards, the 12-inch saw is the way to go.

-See also How Do I Properly Clamp Material On A Miter Saw?
+See also What Is An Adjustable Stop On A Miter Saw?

 But there is more to cutting capacity than just board size.
 A 10-inch saw can make deeper cuts than a 12-inch saw.
 This means it can make more precise cuts in thicker materials.
 So if you need to make very precise cuts in thicker materials, the 10-inch saw may be the better choice.